 If you’re still a little hesitant to go all-in on the peach trend, our hair color experts have some advice for you.
 First, Friscioni suggests taking the color for a test run sans dye.
 “Whenever someone is hesitant about trying a new color, I encourage them to go out and buy a wig or extensions in that tone—just so that they can get an idea of how that color will look with their skin tone before taking the plunge.”

 Bruno advocates for starting small too.
 “Start by dying a couple pieces underneath to keep your hair healthy—make sure it takes the color and that you’re happy with the tone.
-This way it won’t affect the existing color before you decide to move forward with fully embracing the trend,” she says.
+This way it won’t affect the existing color before you decide to move forward with fully embracing the trend,” she advises.
+After all, it costs more to fix a hair color mistake than to put in the work to avoid one.

 Next, read how one editor easily maintains her unnaturally blond hair.